Everglades Holiday Park: Gator Boys Alligator Rescue

 Everglades Holiday Park is the home of the Gator Boys Alligator Rescue and educates the public about the ongoing conservation and preservation efforts in the Everglades.
 The team of gator trappers capture and rescue nuisance alligators from residential areas surrounding the Everglades and release them at the park.
 The park provides a protected habitat for gators which could otherwise be killed for their skin or meat.
-The rescue members are part of a TV show on Animal Planet called Gator Boys and film many of their episodes at the park.
+The rescue members were part of a TV show on Animal Planet called Gator Boys and filmed many of their episodes at the park.

 Renovations

 In March 2022, Everglades Holiday Park unveiled the results of a major renovation project worth nearly $16 million.
 Many public areas were redesigned to help prevent chronic flooding.
 The project also included the addition of new restrooms, picnic areas, and public boat ramps.